Character Creation

 Items, Weapons, & Armor

-Your gear is an extension of your character's abilities, providing the tools you need to overcome challenges.
+Your gear is an extension of your character's abilities.
 Each COMMON ITEM you carry gives you a +1 bonus to relevant dice rolls.
 These items don't increase your Trait scores themselves, but give you extra dice when you use them.
 For example, a rope would help you climb a tree (+1 to Swiftness) but won't help you spot a hidden door.
+These bonuses can push your total dice rolled above the Trait cap of 10.

-You can carry as many Common Items as your Wayfinder allows.
+You can carry as many Common Items as your GM allows.

-Similar to Common Items, a TREASURED POSSESSION is something deeply important to your character.
+A TREASURED POSSESSION on the other hand is something deeply important to your character.
 It grants a +2 bonus instead of +1.
-If another player or NPC uses your Treasured Possession, they don't get the +2 bonus as the item is only special to you.
-Like with Common Items, your Wayfinder will stop unreasonable uses.
+If another character uses your Treasured Possession, they don't get the +2 bonus as the item is only special to you (and is treated as a Common Item in their hands).
+As always, your GM will stop unreasonable uses of this item.

-Old Family Sword +2 to Might rolls when wielding the sword
+Old Family Sword+2 to Might rolls when wielding as a weapon

 Weapons

-You can select a weapon from the table below or create one of your own, using the following examples as a guide to determine its proper range.
-Regardless of type, all weapons deal a single point of damage per success.
+You can select a weapon from the table below or create one of your own, using the following examples as a guide to determine its proper assigned range.
+Regardless of type, all weapons can either impose a Tribulation or deal 1 point of damage per success.

 Armor

-While not required, Armor improves your defenses with a bonus to your Endurance at the cost of your Swiftness.
-These bonuses and penalties apply to all relevant rolls.
+While not required, Armor improves your defenses but reduces your mobility/ response time.
 Only one type of armor can be worn at a time.

 Talents

 Talents are unique abilities that define your character.
-When creating a new Talent, work with your Wayfinder to forge one that fits both the vision for your character and the game's balance.
-Your Wayfinder has final say on what works.
+When creating a new Talent, work with your GM to forge one that fits both the vision for your character and the game's balance.
+Your GM has final say on what works.

 New talents cannot:

-If you're finding it difficult to develop a Talent, the following can be adopted, or used as referential starting points to create your own:
+Talent bonuses can however push the total dice rolled above the Trait cap of 10.
+If you're finding it difficult to develop a Talent, the following can be adopted, or used as starting points to create your own:

 • Heightened Senses: When Impaired, you may still roll half your Awareness dice to sense the world around you.

-• Magical Adaptability: At the start of each session, you can swap up to three Powers on your character sheet with three you don't currently have.
+• Magical Adaptability: At the start of each session, you can swap up to three Powers on your character sheet for others you don't currently have.

 • Silent Movement: You gain +1 to Subterfuge rolls when moving quietly.